Best of the Web. Picked by our PhDs

 Play by yourself or challenge a friend to a game of Polynomial Jeopardy.
 Practice adding, subtracting, and multiplying polynomials, and see how many points you can rack up.
 When you're done, Alex Trebek will come by and shake your hand.
 That's awesome.
 We love that guy.

 Fill in the given values for x or y and evaluate each of the polynomials.
-If you are successful, you will make the brain wearing the shoes very happy.
+If you're successful, you'll make the brain wearing the shoes very happy.
 Collect coins and fill up your piggy bank!
 Yeah, there's a lot going on.

 You can plug in any two polynomials and this page will give you the answer.
 It doesn't show you the work it took to get there, however, so please only use it for checking your answers.
 This is a handy tool, but you don't want to be one...if you know what we mean.